-The Kloten cantonal assembly – pushing the boundaries of democracy
+The Kloten citizens assembly – pushing the boundaries of democracy

 In Kloten this ancient instrument of direct democracy is being interpreted anew.
 It is a response to modern life and developments caused by globalisation.

-Kloten is also expanding political rights using the informal format of a cantonal assembly.
-Minors and foreigners – two groups who are not allowed to take part in referendums and elections – are especially welcome here.
+Kloten is also expanding political rights using the informal format of an open air assembly.
+Minors and foreigners – two groups who are not allowed to take part in votes and elections – are especially welcome here.

 In a competition for the best project put forward by participants, issues that directly affect people are under discussion.
 In short, people who feel excluded from the usual political discussions or alienated by the language of politics become engaged in public life.